sainabob/relu/apps/desktop/README.md

 1. User enters email in desktop app
 2. Magic link email contains `kortix://auth/callback?code=xxx`
 3. User clicks link in email
-4. Operating system opens Kortix Desktop app
+4. Operating system opens Relu Desktop app
 5. App handles auth callback and logs user in

 The protocol is automatically registered when the app is installed.